Why Measure Radiation?

 Radiation Measuring Instruments

 Because of the importance of this issue, a number of firms are producing a variety of radiation measurement devices.
-Ecotestgroup is a prominent producer of quality radiation measurement instruments.
+Ecotestgroup is a prominent producer of quality radiation measurement instruments, and delivers them to the APAC countries (such as Thailand, Vietnam, Malaysia, Hong Kong).
 Their wide range includes instruments for handheld detection, personnel exposure monitors, contamination and activity measurement devices, as well as survey monitors, area monitoring devices, portal monitors, and even solutions for special purpose vehicles.